Salvador Dali And The Persistence Of Memory: Meanings Behind the Art

 The clocks in Salvador Dali’s painting

 There are a few theories on what melting clocks mean in The Persistence of Memory.
-Many believe that they represent the relative way we experience time.
+Many believe that the melting watches in this surrealist work represent the relative way we experience time.
 We often perceive the passing of time differently depending on the circumstances.
-For example, as we age time seems to pass more quickly.
+For example, as we age, time may seem to pass more quickly.

 Technology was also advancing rapidly during Dalí's lifetime.
 The painter saw the rise of the automobile, movies, radio, advanced warfare, and more inventions that would shape modern life.
 The melting clocks can represent the destruction or transfiguration of old forms of technology.